The Friesian Horse Society

 Annual Inspection Tour

-Fill in entry forms if you want to attend Stillwater, Oklahoma or Plattsmouth, Nebraska.
+Fill in entry forms if you want to attend a 2022 Inspection Site.

 No one will be charged any fees until we are sure the sites are definite.

-Get your entries in now in order to have a successful tour.
-Time is running short as we need to have all information by August 30, 2021 in time to book flights and hotels.
+Get your sites & entries in now in order to have a successful tour.

 FHS always needs more volunteers to host Inspection sites.
 This is a vital part of the Inspection Tour.
 We can not have an Inspection Tour without site hosts, so please consider hosting a site.